moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_rollout_guide.md

 - if we need to reach out to the model providers for bug fixes
 - and other considerations

+Before rollout, make sure that the
+[Internal Rollout](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/internal_rollout.md)
-Before doing this rollout, make sure that the [Internal Rollout](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/internal_rollout.md) and Internal Feedback issues have been created.
+and Internal Feedback issues have been created.
 Make sure to direct all feedback to the internal feedback issue.

+For further guidance around rolling out to GitLab team members, please refer to the

 ### Rollout to all users

 This step is done when the model is ready for widespread use.
 Rollout to all users can be done by percentage of actors (recommended), or you can rollout to all users at once.

-This is essentially a feature release.
-Before doing this announcement, make sure that the release has been announced in the appropriate channels.
+Since this is considered a feature release, ensure proper announcement of the release through appropriate channels before launch.